qutip/qutip/doc/guide/dynamics/dynamics-floquet.rst

 Pre-computing the Floquet modes for one period
 ----------------------------------------------

 When evaluating the Floquet states or the wavefunction at many points in time it is useful to pre-compute the Floquet modes for the first period of the driving with the required resolution.
 In QuTiP the function :func:`qutip.floquet.floquet_modes_table` calculates a table of Floquet modes which later can be used together with the function :func:`qutip.floquet.floquet_modes_t_lookup` to efficiently lookup the Floquet mode at an arbitrary time.
-The following example illustrates how the example from the previous section can be solved more efficientlty using these functions for pre-computing the Floquet modes.
+The following example illustrates how the example from the previous section can be solved more efficiently using these functions for pre-computing the Floquet modes.

 .. plot:: guide/scripts/floquet_ex2.py
    :width: 4.0in